Politics of Bulgaria: Parliamentary

-In 2001, the former monarch of Bulgaria Simeon Saxe-Coburg-Gotha returned to power, this time as Prime Minister with his National Movement Simeon II (in Bulgarian abbreviated: NDSV), having won half (120) of the seats.
+In 2001, the former monarch of Bulgaria Simeon Saxe-Coburg-Gotha returned to power, this time as prime minister with his National Movement Simeon II (in Bulgarian abbreviated: NDSV), having won half (120) of the seats.
 His party entered a coalition with the DPS and invited two functionaries of the BSP (who sat as independents).
 In opposition were the two previously governing parties - the Socialist Party and the Union of Democratic Forces.
 In the four years in opposition the SDS suffered the defection of numerous splinter groups.
 The ruling party NDSV itself ruptured into a pro-right core and a pro-liberal fringe group.
 Bulgaria entered NATO in 2004.

-In the aftermath, the BSP won the parliamentary elections in 2005 with 82 out of the 240 seats, but as it didn't get the majority of the seats, a coalition government was formed by the three biggest parties - BSP, NDSV and DPS.
+In the aftermath, the BSP won the parliamentary elections in 2005 with 82 out of the 240 seats, but as it did not get the majority of the seats, a coalition government was formed by the three biggest parties - BSP, NDSV and DPS.
 The elections also put in parliament some of the right-wing parties, as well as the extreme-right nationalist coalition led by the party Ataka as an answer to the former coalition government of NDSV with DPS.
-Bulgarian entered the European Union in 2007.
+Bulgaria entered the European Union in 2007.

 In the parliamentary elections of 2009, the centre-right party of Boyko Borisov, the mayor of Sofia, GERB, won with 117 seats.
 The party formed a minority government with the support of the right-wing parties.
 Once the governing party - the National Movement Simeon II did not amass enough votes to enter the parliament.
-The austerity measures required in the stagnation of the Global Financial Crisis led to massive protests and the resignation of the cabinet in early 2013, months before the end of GERB's term.
+The austerity measures required in the stagnation of the Great Recession led to massive protests and the resignation of the cabinet in early 2013, months before the end of GERB's term.

 In the early elections the former opposition party BSP received highest vote from the people.
-However, as GERB received only 84 of the 240 seats, and failed to make a coalition, they refused the mandate, handing it down to the next party BSP.
 The socialist party chose the non-party former Minister of Finance Plamen Oresharski to form a cabinet.
 His cabinet was supported by the BSP and the DPS, opposed by GERB, while Ataka was absent.